dvkramer/Kramer-Intelligence/README.md

 This is the official Windows desktop application for Kramer Intelligence.

-The application is a simple, lightweight wrapper for the official web application, available at [https://kramerintel.vercel.app/](https://kramerintel.vercel.app/).
-It provides a native, fullscreen experience for interacting with the AI assistant.
+The application is a simple Webview2 wrapper for the official web application, available at [https://kramerintel.vercel.app/](https://kramerintel.vercel.app/).

 ## Download (For Users)